 So although this paper-mache story built from scraps of memories still feels fragile to me, I can clearly – SO CLEARLY – see it’s beauty.
 Beautiful things are not necessarily perfect things, without any blemish.
 It’s far deeper than that.
 The end result of the finished project reveals its beauty and value.

 The work of piecing this story together so carefully has not taken away the hard parts, but has proven to me that it was all worth it.
-All of the good and the bad, the hard and the glorious — it was all worth it to have sweet Elowyn join our family.
+All of the good and the bad, the hard and the glorious.
+She’s worth it.

 Elowyn Faire.
 A “lovely promised land”.
 I’ve loved you from the second I knew you existed.
 You brought such peace with you.
 My calm after the storm.
 Forever grateful for your life, little girl.